Conceptual Views of Neural Networks: A Framework for Neuro-Symbolic Analysis: Experimental Study

 \subsection{Many-Valued Conceptual Views on ImageNet}

-We demonstrate that many-valued conceptual views are capable of capturing a large share of a NN model.
-For this, we use all twenty-four NN models from tensorflow that are trained on the ImageNet~\cite{imagenet} data set.
-The object view is calculated using the test set, i.e., 100k images, of \emph{ImageNet} set used in the ILSVRC~\cite{imagenet-ILSVRC} challenge.
-In Appendix, \cref{tab:weights-long} we compiled basic statistics on these networks and our views.
-Although we report in columns two and four mean values and their standard deviation, we may stress that we do not consider the individual values to be normal distributed.
+We demonstrate that many-valued conceptual views are capable of capturing a large share of a NN model's behavior.
+For this, we use all twenty-four NN models from TensorFlow that are trained on the ImageNet~\cite{imagenet} data set (as of July 2022).
+The object view is calculated using the test set, i.e., 100k images, of \emph{ImageNet} used in the ILSVRC~\cite{imagenet-ILSVRC} challenge.
+In the Appendix\footnote{The appendix can be found in the arXiv version~\url{https://arxiv.org/abs/2209.13517v2}.}, \cref{tab:weights-long}, we compile basic statistics on these networks and our views.
+The models span a variety of architectures and employ either ReLU or Swish activation functions in the last hidden layer.
+The number of neurons ranges from 1,024 (MobileNet) to 4,096 (VGG).
+Weight means are near zero across all models, while activation distributions vary considerably depending on the architecture (see Appendix,~\cref{tab:weights-long}).

-\textbf{Evaluate ImageNet Views}\quad To evaluate the quality of our views, we compare a one-nearest-neighbor classifier on the in \cref{sec:mv-views} introduced pseudo matric space $(G\cup N,\hat{d}_{\mathcal{V}})$ directly with the NN classification function on all 100,000 test images.
-In detail, we use model fidelity, i.e., we count the instances where the 1NN outputs the same class label as the NN and normalize this number by the cardinality of the test set.
-The results are depicted in \cref{tab:imagenet-fidel}.
-We differentiate in our experiments between using cosine similarity and Euclidean distance within $\hat{d}_{\mathcal{V}}$.
+\textbf{Evaluating ImageNet Views.} To evaluate the quality of our views, we compare a one-nearest-neighbor (1-NN) classifier on the pseudo-metric space $(G\cup C,\hat{d}_{\mathcal{V}})$ introduced in \cref{sec:mv-views} directly with the NN classification function on all 100,000 test images.
+We use model fidelity as the evaluation criterion, i.e., we count instances where the 1-NN outputs the same class label as the NN and normalize by the cardinality of the test set.
+We differentiate between using cosine similarity and Euclidean distance within $\hat{d}_{\mathcal{V}}$.

-\textbf{Observations}\quad We find that the view model is capable of achieving high fidelity (see \cref{tab:imagenet-fidel}).
-The MobilNetV1 model is the only exception.
-Moreover, we can state that using the Euclidean distance is superior to the cosine similarity in all instances.
-This is in particular true for the ResNet models, where the difference is up to 0.6.
-Furthermore, for the EfficientNets we notice that there is an almost monotone relation between the number of neurons $N$ (last hidden layer) and the fidelity.
-All this together suggests that the many-valued conceptual view is meaningful and that classification functions that are based on the resulting psuedo metric space may be used as surrogates for the NN model.
+\textbf{Observations.} We find that the many-valued conceptual view achieves high fidelity across the majority of models (see \cref{tab:imagenet-fidel}).
+The MobileNetV1 model is the only notable exception, which we attribute to its compact architecture and aggressive dimensionality reduction.
+Euclidean distance is consistently superior to cosine similarity, with particularly large gaps for ResNet models (up to 0.6 difference).
+For the EfficientNet family, we observe a near-monotone relationship between the number of neurons $|N|$ in the last hidden layer and fidelity.
+These results suggest that the many-valued conceptual view is a meaningful representation and that classification functions based on the resulting pseudo-metric space can serve as faithful surrogates for the NN model.